RodriVazquezAsenjo/Updated-News/README.md

    - User can create a profile with details like bio, nationality, and affiliation with an organization.
    - Users are linked to their profile through the `UserProfile` model.
      #### Criteria met with:
-     - **Feature**: Add User Profile
+     - **Feature**: Sign Up
      - **Feature**: Profile Modifications
      - **Feature**: User Profile Integration in News Articles and Comments

 ### 2. **As an authenticated user, I want to see news articles that I can like, comment on, and bookmark, so I can interact with the content.**
    **Acceptance Criteria:**
    - User can view news articles, like them, comment on them, and bookmark them.
-   - Articles display the number of likes, comments, and bookmarks.
+   - Articles display the number of likes, comments, and whether or not the authenticated user has bookmarked the article.
    - A user can interact with articles without creating them.
      #### Criteria met with:
      - **Feature**: View All News Articles